 The PUC shall determine cost-effectiveness in a manner consistent with the PUC’s Guidance Document issued in Docket No. 4600A.

 The distribution company shall assess the cost-effectiveness of measures, programs, and portfolios of Least-Cost Procurement.
 All categories of the RI Test are applicable to cost-effectiveness, although some categories may have no or unknown value.
+The distribution company shall assess cost-effectiveness using, at a minimum, the following two cost-effectiveness analyses:

+An analysis that, for categories with value or cost that is shared between Rhode Island Energy and other jurisdictions (both within the state and region), presents benefits and costs without allocating them between Rhode Island Energy and other jurisdictions;

+An analysis that, for categories with value or cost that is shared between Rhode Island Energy and other jurisdictions (both within the state and region), presents only those benefits and costs that will be allocated to Rhode Island Energy.

-The distribution company shall provide the specific benefit- and cost-factors included in determining the RI Test ratio.
+The distribution company shall provide the specific benefit- and cost-factors included in determining the RI Test ratios.

-With respect to the value of greenhouse gas reductions, the RI Test shall include the costs of CO2 mitigation as they are imposed and are projected to be imposed by the Regional Greenhouse Gas Initiative and any other utility system costs associated with reasonably anticipated future greenhouse gas reduction requirements at the state, regional, or federal level for both electric and gas programs.
+With respect to the value of greenhouse gas reductions, the RI Test shall include the costs of CO2 mitigation as they are imposed and are projected to be imposed by the Regional Greenhouse Gas Initiative, Rhode Island Renewable Energy Standard and Rhode Island Act on Climate, and any other utility system costs associated with reasonably anticipated future greenhouse gas reduction requirements at the state, regional, or federal level for both electric and gas programs.
 The RI Test shall also include the costs and benefits of other emissions and their generation or reduction through Least Cost Procurement.
-The RI Test may include the value of greenhouse gas reduction not embedded in any of the above.

 Benefits and costs that are projected to occur over the term of the Least-Cost Procurement investment shall be stated in present value terms in the RI Test calculation, using a discount rate that appropriately reflects the risks of the investment of customer funds in Least-Cost Procurement.
-Energy efficiency is a low-risk resource in terms of cost of capital risk, project risk, and portfolio risk.

 Reliable